 Hours & Cost

-Hours Betty Ford Alpine Gardens are open from dawn to dusk, 365 days a year.
+Hours Betty Ford Alpine Gardens are open from dawn to dusk, 365 days a year (snowshoes available in winter.)
+The Education Center hours change seasonally, see the homepage for current times.
 Cost There is no admission fee, but donations are greatly appreciated.
-Donation boxes are located throughout the gardens.
+Donation boxes are located throughout the gardens and in the Education center.